-- (a) "Candidate" means a candidate for a Metro elected office. - (b) "Legislative or administrative interest" has the meaning defined in ORS 244.020. - (c) "Metro Elected Official" means any person elected or appointed as a member of the Metro Council and the Metro Auditor. - (d) "Metro Elected Office" means the seven (7) Metro Council positions and the Metro Auditor.
+Candidate means a candidate for a Metro elected office.

+Legislative or administrative interest has the meaning defined in ORS 244.020.

+Metro Elected Official means any person elected or appointed as a member of the Metro Council and the Metro Auditor.

-(Ordinance No. 00-849A, Sec.
-1. Amended by Ordinance No. 02-967, Sec.
-1.)
+Metro Elected Office means the seven (7) Metro Council positions and the Metro Auditor.
+[Ord.
+00-849A, Sec.
+1; Ord.
+02-967, Sec.
+1.]